ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 Access Authorization (A) | Implement policies and procedures for granting access to electronic protected health information, for example, through access to a workstation, transaction, program, process, or other mechanism.
 Access Establishment and Modification (A) | Implement policies and procedures that, based upon the entity's access authorization policies, establish, document, review, and modify a user's right of access to a workstation, transaction, program, or process.

-Provata Health, Inc. does not perform the functions of a Healthcare Clearinghouse so aspects of this section are not applicable.
+Provata Health does not perform the functions of a Healthcare Clearinghouse so aspects of this section are not applicable.

 The security officer determines the roles necessary for each system and application.
 When access is needed to Provata Health infrastructure, a request and acknowledgement form is signed and then approved by the Security Officer.